brooklynrail/brooklynrail-platform/content/people/veronique-chagnon-burke.md

 name: Véronique Chagnon-Burke
 first_name: Véronique
 last_name: Chagnon-Burke
-short_bio: Art historian **Véronique Chagnon-Burke** is an Associate Professor and Academic Director at Christie’s Education New York.
-She is a co-founders of WADDA (Women Art Dealers Digital Archives) a research platform which will provide a centralized resource to examine the contribution of women gallerists to the creation of the markets for modern and contemporary art since the late 1800s.
+short_bio: Throughout her career, **Véronique Chagnon-Burke** has taught a range of subjects in art market studies and art history at Queens College, Parsons School of Design, among other institutions.
+Her museum and research positions have included work at MoMA and the College Art Association, and she has also worked at the Hôtel Drouot in Paris.
+From 2002 to 2021, she was the Director of Christie’s Education in New York, where she taught the history of the art market and art history, more specifically classes on French art and on women artists.
 portraits:
   - media: 2022/10/veronique-chagnon-burke
 instagram: veroniquechagnon